- Strong reliability record

 Buyers wanting a little more power can opt for a 1.6-litre 130bhp petrol engine, capable of averaging 47.9mpg.
 Also available is a frugal 1.4-litre 89bhp diesel engine, claimed to average up to 74.3mpg.

-Lastly, the Auris will be offered with Toyota’s Hybrid Synergy Drive.
+Lastly, the Auris is offered with Toyota’s Hybrid Synergy Drive.
 This combines a 1.8-litre petrol engine with an electric drive system.
 Its CO2 emissions are an environment-friendly 87g/km and it’s claimed to average an impressive 74.3mpg.

 In order to appeal to buyers’ hearts as well as their heads, Toyota set about making the 2012 Auris more interesting and more attractive to own.